6 min read

 • Second Quant Section:

-It's crucial to note that your final score is calculated based on your performance across both sections, factoring in the difficulty level of the questions you answered correctly.
+Your final score is calculated based on your performance across both sections, factoring in the difficulty level of the questions you answered correctly.
 This means every question, especially in the first section, carries significant weight.

-Strategy Deep Dive: Section 1 – The Foundation Builder
+Strategy for Section 1: The Foundation Builder

-1. Prioritize Accuracy Over Speed (Initially)
+Prioritize Accuracy Over Speed (Initially)

-2. Strategic Pacing – Don't Get Stuck
+Strategic Pacing: Don't Get Stuck

 While accuracy is paramount, getting bogged down on a single question can derail your entire section.